-DJ Zedd Net Worth, Real Name And House Which Features A Costco Room
+DJ Zedd’s Net Worth, Real Name, And House, Which Features A Costco Room

 — Forbes (@Forbes) November 17, 2017

-He released his second album in 2015, and in the same year worked with Selena Gomez to produce the song “I Want To Know”.
-In 2018, he collaborated with Maren Morris and Grey to produce the song “The Middle”.
-DJ Zedd has also been credited for producing “Dangerous Night” for 30 Seconds To Mars.
-This is as reported by Metro.
+He released his second album in 2015, and in the same year worked with Selena Gomez to produce the song, “I Want To Know.”
+In 2018, he collaborated with Maren Morris and Grey to produce the song, “The Middle.”
+DJ Zedd has also been credited for producing “Dangerous Night” for 30 Seconds To Mars, as reported by Metro.